 Once the text has been changed to Mandarin Chinese, the text box will become green.

 Gomo's translation capabilities are managed through XLIFF files, which provide a smart and rapid method of interchanging content between content authors and translators.

 It’s just one of the ways in which our multi-lingual capabilities make your content creation and distribution easy.

 No matter where in the world your learners are, Gomo can help you provide high-quality, localized training for your learners.
-Click here to see the full list of gomo-supported languages.
-Alternatively, you can get in touch to discover how you can make the most of our multi-language expertise.
+Click here to see the full list of Gomo-supported languages.